myleslinder/lwc-prebundle/README.md

 lwc-prebundle keeps track of the specific imports you've used from the dependencies and will only re-bundle the dependency if somewhere in your code you add or remove an import from that dependency.
 Deploying to Salesforce already takes long enough, wherever possible we try not to increase the bundling time.

-The cleanup step is optional if you want to perform a one-time import. `lwc-prebundle` will still keep track of the dependency so you can call `lwc-prebundle cleanup` at any point in the future.
+The cleanup step is optional if you want to perform a one-time import, for example while creating a package. `lwc-prebundle` will still keep track of the dependency so you can call `lwc-prebundle cleanup` at any point in the future.

 ## Usage